0xstepit/cw-otc/README.md

 ## Considerations

+Below a couple of considerations to improve the project but that were outside of the proposed track for the excercise.

 - A better way to handling the owner update should be implemented.

 - The withdraw part can be automatic without requiring users to withdraw when a deal is closed.